blackpuppy/docs/en/development/configuration.rst

     :param string $key: The key to read, can use be a :term:`dot notation` value

     Used to read configuration data from the application.
-Defaults to CakePHP’s important debug value.
+Defaults to CakePHP's important debug value.
 If a key is supplied, the data is returned.
 Using our examples from write() above, we can read that data back::

         Configure::read('Company.name');    //yields: 'Pizza, Inc.'
-        Configure::read('Company.slogan');  //yields: 'Pizza for your body and soul'
+        Configure::read('Company.slogan');  //yields: 'Pizza for your body
+                                            //and soul'

         Configure::read('Company');